 3. Take time to simply enjoy being together.

-It’s easy to want to go, go, go and soak up every second when you’ve spent so much time, money and effort into a trip that’s so far away from home.
+It’s easy to want to go, go, go and soak up every second when you’ve spent so much time, money and effort on a trip that’s so far away from home.

 Unforgettable Family Experiences in Italy

 One of the things I remember most is how much we laughed on the trip.
 The sights were amazing, but the memories were — and are still — priceless.